Frequently Asked Questions

 Why Families Choose the Distraction and Captain Troy?

-It’s because of the great customer service that families receive and the extra effort that Captain Troy and his mate gives to ensure you are treated like celebrities, while on board their vessel.
-It’s no accident that the Distraction does what they do.
+It’s because of the great customer service that families receive and the extra effort that Captain Troy and his mate gives you on every trip.
+We ensure you are treated like celebrities, while on board our vessel.
 Captain Troy’s wife Melissa, a retired kindergarten and special education teacher, helped guide the Distraction back in 2002, toward education and conservation.
 Her insights and influence are the backbone of what family fishing is today.

-The name Distraction and Captain Troy are synonymous with family fishing, because we are the ones who set the standard.
+The name Distraction and Captain Troy are synonymous with family fishing, because we are the ones who set the standard and keep raising the bar.

-What Kind of Environment Will My Family Be Around?
+What Kind of Environment Will You Be Around?

-Time and time again, our customers tell us after their trip that when they were searching for a fishing charter to take their family on, they were very concerned about the environment their family would be around while on the boat.
 Being the first in family fishing, we understand how you want the best experience for your family and we work hard to ensure you get exactly what you expect from a professionally run operation.
+Your captain is a former bank executive, commercial pilot and transportation manager who is used to being around very professional people.

 Will We Catch Fish?